Frequently Asked Questions

 A - You may call the billing department at (302) 378-2711, between the hours of 8 a.m. to 4:30 p.m., Monday through Friday.

-A - The Town contracts trash collection out to Waste Management.
-Trash is collected every Tuesday and Recycling is collected every Friday, except during certain holidays, where trash and recycling may be a day behind.
-To make a trash complaint, call (302) 378-5720.
-Click here to view the Holiday Trash Collection Schedule.
+A - The Town has a contract with Waste Management for trash, recycling and yard waste collection.
+Trash is collected every Tuesday and Recycling and Yard Waste are collected every Friday, except during certain holidays, where trash and recycling may be a day behind.
+To make a trash complaint or to schedule a bulk pick-up, call (302) 378-2211.

-A - Large bulk items may be placed out with the normal trash collection on Tuesday, this includes refrigerators, freezers and air conditioners.
+A - Large bulk items may be placed out with the normal trash collection on Tuesday, this includes large furniture, washer, dryer, refrigerators, freezers and air conditioners and carpet rolls.
+All carpet must be cut to 4 ft. width, rolled and taped.
 Waste Management will not pick up batteries, chemicals, oxygen or propane tanks and paint cans with paint in them.
-Call (302) 378-5720 with questions.
+Electronic items should be recycled at DSWA facilities.
+NO CONSTRUCTION OR RENOVATION DEBRIS ACCEPTED.
+In advance of putting out your bulk items, please call (302) 378-2211 to sign up for the collection.
 Bulk items will not be picked up on recycling Fridays.

 A - Elections are held the first Monday in March.
 The Mayor and three Council members are elected on odd numbered years, with the other three council seats up for election on even years.